★★★★★

 Two muscles - the gastrocnemius and the soleus, make up the calf.
 Both muscles meet in the Achilles Tendon, which is closely connected to the heel.
 Any movement of the leg or foot makes use of these muscles.

 Your calves are made up of blood vessels, muscles, ligaments, and nerves.
-All of these are things are prone to infections and injuries - which can be very painful.
-The pain can be either constant or will last for a short period of time.
-A blood clot can cause calf pain, swelling, and redness in the affected area.
-The pain can be so severe and uncomfortable that you won’t be able to walk.
+All of these things are prone to infections and injuries - which can be very painful.
+The discomfort may be constant or only last for a short time.
+In some cases, a blood clot can lead to calf pain, swelling, and redness in the affected area.
+The pain can become so severe that it may make walking difficult or impossible.

 Either prolonged stretching or breaking of these two calf muscles is recognized as a calf injury.
 The calf usually has a sudden pain and you can feel a click, a crack, or a break.
 You may experience the following symptoms if you have a severe calf strain: